j33k3k/RT/sysmonInjectionAnalysis.md

 ### Sysmon Analysis
 EID 10 for t6_dll_injection.exe opening handle to Notepad was not present in the events at first.
 Only post-injection activity visible in EID 10.
-Checked GrantedAccess and it was 0x042A which is:
+Checked GrantedAccess and it was 0x102a which is:
 ```
 PROCESS_VM_WRITE          0x0020
 PROCESS_VM_OPERATION      0x0008
 PROCESS_CREATE_THREAD     0x0002
-PROCESS_QUERY_INFORMATION 0x0400
+PROCESS_QUERY_LIMITED_INFORMATION 0x1000
-Total                     0x042a
+Total                     0x102a
 ```
-Updated ProcessInjectionDelux config in Sysmon EID 10 to include 0x042a, 0x043a and 0x0428 to cover variants without the PROCESS_QUERY_LIMITED_INFORMATION bit.
-Now GrantedAccess looks for include on (0x1FFFFF;0x1F0FFF;0x1F1FFF;0x1F2FFF;0x1F3FFF;0x143A;0x147A;0x047A;0x1410;0x1438;0x0478;0x1010;0x042A;0x043A;0x0428)
+Updated ProcessInjectionDelux config in Sysmon EID 10 to include 0x102a but also 0x042a, 0x043a and 0x0428 to cover variants without the PROCESS_QUERY_LIMITED_INFORMATION bit.
+Now GrantedAccess looks for include on (0x1FFFFF;0x1F0FFF;0x1F1FFF;0x1F2FFF;0x1F3FFF;0x143A;0x147A;0x047A;0x1410;0x1438;0x0478;0x1010;0x042A;0x43A;0x0428;0x102A)

 | Step | Action                                  | Sysmon EID | Rule Triggered           |
 |------|-----------------------------------------|------------|--------------------------|